return to Natural Dog Health Remedies

 Chocolate Toxicity in Dogs

-There are two substances in chocolate that make it poisonous to our dogs - theobromine and caffeine, although the latter is in much smaller amounts in chocolate than the former.
+There are two substances in chocolate that make it poisonous to our dogs - theobromine and caffeine (the level of caffeine is much lower in chocolate than the level of theobromine.)

 Both theobromine and caffeine belong to a class of alkaloid molecules known as methylxanthines, which are naturally occurring stimulants.

-Dogs (and other pet animals such as cats and horses) metabolize theobromine much more slowly than humans, causing adverse effects on their hearts, central nervous systems, and kidneys.
+Dogs (and other pet animals such as cats and horses) metabolize theobromine much more slowly than humans.
+As a result, various organs in these animals (the heart, kidneys, and central nervous system) can be adversely affected.

 Not all chocolates are the same - different types of chocolate contain different amounts of theobromine.